 Desert Dweller + Shaper of the Land

-Spending time undoing mistakes of the past in my region, I often must travel away.
-I take time out in a number of great settings to mountain bike, hike, eat well, go on some day trips, and re-charge.
+Spending time undoing mistakes of the past in my region, I take time out in a number of great settings to mountain bike, hike, eat well, go on some day trips, and re-charge.
 Doing that alone or sharing it with others, helps me put in the long hours.

 Philosophy on Plants, Including Native Plants

 + low water-use native plants first

 + adapted, non-native plants if natives unavailable or won’t function well